 The term endoscopy covers the method used to look inside your body (via an instrument called an endoscope) to achieve a diagnosis when you may have symptoms such as stomach pains, blood in your poo or unintentional weight loss.

 If your GP has arranged for you to see a one of our Consultants about your symptoms, there will be a particular “oscopy” that they’ll need carry out.
-This will be related to the condition you’ve gone to your GP about, in order to achieve a diagnosis.
+This will be related to the symptoms you’ve gone to your GP about, in order to achieve a diagnosis.

 If your symptoms relate to your oesophagus, stomach or top part of your small intestine and one of these needs to be checked out, then you’ll be given a gastroscopy.
 And if the problem you have is related to your bowel, then it’s a colonoscopy you’ll need.
 We’ll look at other types of endoscopy in a separate article.